Xomega-Net/Xomega.Docs/docs/generators/presentation/spa/views.md

 </xfk:data-object>
 ```

-When a link has a `child="true"` attribute, the target view will be opened in a popup dialog, or in a separate details split-panel, if the link is on a search view with a master-details layout.
+When a link has a `child="true"` attribute, the target view will be opened in a popup dialog, or separate details split panel if the link is on a search view with a master-details layout.
 Otherwise, the view will be opened as a new page.

 :::note
 Most of this setup for standard details and search views in the Xomega model can be easily added automatically by a special [model enhancement CRUD generator](../../model/crud).